Brightify/DataMapper/README.md

 #### CompositeTransformation

-`CompositeTransformation` allows you to reuse already existing `Transformation` to transform value of type `TransitiveObject` to/from `SupportedType`.
+`CompositeTransformation` allows you to reuse already existing `Transformation` to transform the value of the type `TransitiveObject` to/from `SupportedType`.
 Then you only need to write code for converting that `TransitiveObject` to/from `Object`.

 #### DelegatedTransformation